mne-tools/mne-lsl/doc/install.rst

-If you prefer to use a different version, or if the command above raises an error, `pylsl`_ can be installed in the same environment as ``BSL``. ``BSL`` will automaticaly select `pylsl`_ and will prefer the version installed in the same environment above the version distributed in ``bsl.externals``.
+If you prefer to use a different version, or if the command above raises an error, `pylsl`_ can be installed in the same environment as ``BSL``. ``BSL`` will automatically select `pylsl`_ and will prefer the version installed in the same environment above the version distributed in ``bsl.externals``.

 `pylsl`_ requires a binary library called ``liblsl`` to operate.
 The binary